Khloe Kardashian Slams Instagram User Who Trolled Her Over Tristan Thompson

 Khloe didn’t take the comment lying down.
 She decided to hit back at the rude social media user, saying “You are a preschool teacher leaving comments like this?!
 I’ll pray for you!”

-Kardashian chose to reply and throw some shade at the comment maker, but still kept it classy.
+Kardashian chose to reply and throw some shade at the commenter but still kept it classy.
 Sources tell the outlet that Khloe is having a hard time dealing with the aftermath of her split from Tristan and that she’s “barely eating or sleeping,” but she is trying to “stay positive” as she attempts to move on and rebuild her life as a single mother who has to learn to co-parent with her baby daddy in the wake of scandal.

 As previously reported by The Inquisitr, Khloe Kardashian and Tristan Thompson split last month after it was reported that the NBA player had cheated on her with her sister Kylie Jenner’s best friend, Jordyn Woods, over Valentine’s Day weekend.